 Imagine the following scenario, something which I hear about all too often from my clients: you wake up one morning and suddenly realise that someone has "painted cellulite" all over your thighs, calves, arms and sometimes even stomach, waist, side of back and even breasts.

 “Why do i have cellulite on my thighs suddenly?
 I mean, cellulite on stomach too?
 Cellulite on arms?
 On the calves?
-How is this possible?”
+How is this possible?”, you might say.

 "I used to have such great legs, my thighs got bigger overnight, what happened?", you wonder.